goodwi11/Documentation_en/docs/source/generators/ap.rst

 | 1.
 Choose an application from the `App Store <https://apps.apple.com/us/>`_ store that best fits your keywords or creative, and copy the URL link to the selected application.

 | 2.
-Select the AppStore generator on the generation page and paste the copied link into the corresponding "Application Link" field.
+Select the ApplePage generator on the generation page and paste the copied link into the corresponding "Application Link" field.
 | For example: *https://apps.apple.com/us/app/telegram-messenger/id686449807*

 | 3.
 Enter the keywords and domain name in the corresponding fields.